Simplify3x/jenkins-utility/README.md

 ## Overview

-The Jenkins Pipeline Executor Plugin is designed to trigger and manage the execution of a pipeline through a third-party API.
+The SimplifyQA Pipeline Executor Plugin is designed to trigger and manage the execution of a pipeline through a third-party API.
 It interacts with the pipeline system by initiating test executions via the start API, capturing the status periodically, and automatically stopping the execution when a specified threshold is reached.

 ## Key Features: